Mugshot released of NFL player Michael Bennett

-HOUSTON, Texas (KTRK) --Philadelphia Eagles defensive end Michael Bennett was taken into custody and released hours later for the felony charge of injury that stemmed from an altercation in Feb.
-2017 at Super Bowl LI, according to Bennett's lawyer.
+HOUSTON, Texas (KTRK) --Philadelphia Eagles defensive end Michael Bennett is out on bond, hours after he was taken into custody for the felony charge of injury to the elderly, which stemmed from an altercation in Feb.
+2017 at Super Bowl LI.

 It appears #NFL player Michael Bennett has bonded out of jail after posting a $10,000 bond.
 Here is his mugshot & #abc13 coverage: https://t.co/sIb7wclCpC pic.twitter.com/UnsZKNkUK8— Miya Shay (@ABC13Miya) March 26, 2018

+Bennett was indicted on Friday, and he turned himself in during open court on Monday.
+He was accompanied by family members and his attorney, Rustin Hardin.

+Wearing a cardigan and a button down shirt, the NFL star sat quietly among other defendants during the court proceedings.

-Bennett allegedly injured a 66-year-old paraplegic who was working at NRG Stadium.
+Bennett allegedly pushed a 66-year-old paraplegic, who was working security at NRG Stadium.
+Because the victim is over the age of 65, Bennett is charged with a felony.

+He faces up to 10 years in prison and a $10,000 fine if found guilty.

+"We will present everything we have," said Hardin, who was only hired on Friday to represent Bennett.
+"At the end of the day, they'll conclude this charge should not have been filed."

 On Feb.
 5, 2017, Bennett was a spectator and in town to watch his brother, a player for the New England Patriots.